OptimalDesignLab/optimaldesignlab-wiki/en/pages/git.md

 git clone https://tuckerbabcock@github.com/OptimalDesignLab/mach.git
 ```

 Since this is cloning over https and not ssh, you'll have to enter your password every time you interact with the remote repo.
+If you have two-factor authentication set up for your github account, you cannot use your password.
+You'll need to set up a [personal access token](https://help.github.com/en/github/authenticating-to-github/creating-a-personal-access-token-for-the-command-line) and use this in place of your password when prompted.
+You'll need to save this token somewhere secure, since github will not show it to you after the first time you created it.

-If you want to set it up so that you don't need to enter your password each time, you can do that using a `.netrc` file and `gpg`.
+If you want to set it up so that you don't need to enter your password/token each time, you can do that using a `.netrc` file and `gpg`.

 Note: the following process requires `git` version 1.8.3+, so will only work on DCS or ERP.
 The DRP cluster and landing pads have `git` version 1.7.1.